muyun/dev.myviews/README.md

 #### A self-hosted service, nobody can @ you here.
-The service is just for you at a quieter, and personal (or with friends) internet.
+The idea is to privately post personal notes, photos, videos and project ideas on a micro-blog style platform that you can later reflect and look back on.

 It's free for anyone.
-Just click [dev.thoughts](http://insightmarks.herokuapp.com), and then you can host information like notes, ideas/photo, ideas that you can later reflect.
+Just click [dev.thoughts](http://insightmarks.herokuapp.com).

 <sub>>Any feedback or comment, please contact me : wenlzhao@gmail.com </sub>